-We’re proud to announce that Stark’s WCAG Audit tool now covers 56% of the WCAG AA criteria, in practice accounting for more than 90% of all accessibility issues.
+We’re proud to announce that Stark’s WCAG Audit tool now covers 56% of the WCAG AA criteria, in practice accounting for more than 90% of all digital accessibility issues.
 Providing the fastest, most accurate, and secure audit solution in the market.

 Figma Dev Mode support

-Results from wide-scale accessibility testing indicate that more than half of all accessibility issues originate in design.
+Results from wide-scale accessibility testing indicate that more than half of all digital accessibility issues originate in design.
 With Sidekick in Stark for Figma and Sketch plus our manual tools we empower designers to not only check for accessibility issues like color contrast from the very beginning but also annotate designs properly for their developer teammates.

 In fact, we’ve heard from many customers that the design-to-developer hand-off gets so much easier with fully checked and annotated design files since it reduces the number of errors and accelerates the time-to-market.

 Today, we’re improving designer-to-developer collaboration and hand-off even more using Figma’s new Dev Mode: All accessibility annotations made with Stark will now automatically show up in Figma’s new Dev Mode.
 Developers can even pick up the code snippets for annotations related to landmarks, alt-text, and headings right out of the Dev Mode sidebar in Figma.

 One last thing: More tools for our Free users